SatorImaging/UniVRMTest/README.md

-# Overview
+# VRM Viewer for macOS, Linux and Windows

-This repository merges the following repositories to support non-Windows platforms.
+This repository consists of the following repositories to support non-Windows platforms.

 - https://github.com/vrm-c/UniVRMTest
 - https://github.com/gkngkc/UnityStandaloneFileBrowser